mamba-org/mamba/docs/source/micromamba-installation.rst

 Install script
 ^^^^^^^^^^^^^^

-If you are using macOS or Linux, there is a simple way of installing ``micromamba``.
+If you are using macOS, Linux, or Git Bash on Windows there is a simple way of installing ``micromamba``.
 Simply execute the installation script in your preferred shell.

 For Linux and macOS install with: